-Auxiliar paths take their structure from one unique parent path.
-Inside CentOS Artwork Repository, this unique parent path is under 'trunk/Identity' directory structure.
-The 'trunk/Identity' location must be considered as a reference for whatever information you plan to create inside the repository.
-For example, all the possible paths related to brands component production, are:
+Parallel directories take their structure from one unique parent directory.
+Inside CentOS Artwork Repository, this unique parent directory is under 'trunk/Identity' location.
+The 'trunk/Identity' location must be considered the reference for whatever information you plan to create inside the repository.